-Named “Leader in LGBT Healthcare Equality” by Human Rights Campaign
+Named “Leader in LGBTQ Healthcare Equality” by Human Rights Campaign

-Ann & Robert H. Lurie Children’s Hospital of Chicago is recognized as a “Leader in LGBT Healthcare Equality” by the Human Rights Campaign (HRC) Foundation, the educational arm of the country’s largest lesbian, gay, bisexual and transgender (LGBT) civil rights organization.
+Ann & Robert H. Lurie Children’s Hospital of Chicago is recognized as a “Leader in LGBTQ Healthcare Equality” by the Human Rights Campaign (HRC) Foundation, the educational arm of the country’s largest lesbian, gay, bisexual, transgender and queer (LGBTQ) civil rights organization.

 Lurie Children’s earned top marks in meeting non-discrimination and training criteria that demonstrate its commitment to equitable, inclusive care for LGBT patients, and their families, who can face significant challenges in securing the quality health care and respect they deserve.